 Rules for borrowing material and using the University Library's services.

-Exception to the borrowing regulations may be given in special cases.
+An exemption to these rules may be given in special circumstances.